 FIGURE LEGENDS

-Fig. 1 Design of recombinant cucumber mosaic virus (CMV) RNA2 molecules to identify CMV 2a protein sequences that influence plant-aphid interactions. (a) Amino acid sequence alignment and similarity between the Fny-CMV and LS-CMV 2a proteins.
+Fig. 1 Design of recombinant cucumber mosaic virus (CMV) RNA 2 molecules to identify CMV 2a protein sequences that influence plant-aphid interactions. (a) Amino acid sequence alignment and similarity between the Fny-CMV and LS-CMV 2a proteins.
 The line graph illustrates the degree of similarity obtained using plotcon (EMBOSS Explorer: http://emboss.bioinformatics.nl/cgi-bin/emboss/plotcon) with a window size of ten residues.
 A diagram of the 2a protein open reading frame (ORF) is displayed above the similarity plot showing the RNA-dependent RNA polymerase (RdRp) domain, and the overlapping 2b ORF. (b) Five recombinant CMV RNA 2 molecules were produced by ligating together segments of the LS-CMV and Fny-CMV RNA 2 molecules to produce in-frame 2a ORFs encoding chimeric 2a proteins (Supplementary Materials and Methods).
 Sequences derived from the Fny-CMV 2a protein ORF are depicted with a red outline, and construct names are based on the sequence coordinates (in subscript text) for residues derived from each strain’s 2a protein, e.g. the 2a ORF of F200-300L encodes the Fny-CMV 2a amino acid sequence between residues 200-300, with the remainder derived from the LS-CMV 2a protein sequence. (c) The amino acid sequences for the LS-CMV and Fny-CMV 2a proteins between residues 201 and 300 are shown.
-Shading indicates conservation amino acid sequence conservation between the two 2a protein sequences.
-Site-directed mutagenesis was used to substitute LS-CMV RNA2 sequences those from Fny-CMV RNA2 at thirteen sites and the resulting changes in amino acid sequence are indicated in red text.
+Shading indicates amino acid sequence conservation between the two 2a protein sequences.
+Site-directed mutagenesis was used to substitute LS-CMV RNA 2 sequences those from Fny-CMV RNA 2 at thirteen sites and the resulting changes in amino acid sequence are indicated in red text.

-Fig. 2 Performance of Myzus persicae on Arabidopsis thaliana plants infected with Fny-CMV/LS-CMV reassortant viruses with Fny-CMV/LS-CMV recombinant RNA2 molecules.
+Fig. 2 Performance of Myzus persicae on Arabidopsis thaliana plants infected with Fny-CMV/LS-CMV reassortant viruses with Fny-CMV/LS-CMV recombinant RNA 2 molecules.
 One-day-old aphid nymphs (10-12 aphids per treatment per experiment) were weighed using a microbalance, placed on plants and re-weighed five days later and mean relative growth rate (MRGR) calculated as previously described (Stewart et al., 2009; Leather and Dixon, 1984; Westwood et al., 2013; Ziebell et al., 2011) (histograms on left).
 Ten days later offspring produced by each aphid were counted and mean colony size calculated (Tungadi et al., 2020; Westwood et al., 2013; Ziebell et al., 2011) (histograms on right).
-Plants were mock-inoculated (Mock) with sterile water or inoculated with purified virions of reconstituted Fny-CMV (F1-F2-F3), the reassortant Fny-CMV/LS-CMV virus F1-L2-F3, or viruses possessing RNAs F1, F3, and one of the indicated Fny-CMV(F)/LS-CMV(L) recombinant RNA2 molecules (described in Fig. 1b).
+Plants were mock-inoculated (Mock) with sterile water or inoculated with purified virions of reconstituted Fny-CMV (F1-F2-F3), the reassortant Fny-CMV/LS-CMV virus F1-L2-F3, or viruses possessing RNAs F1, F3, and one of the indicated Fny-CMV(F)/LS-CMV(L) recombinant RNA 2 molecules (described in Fig. 1b).
 Plants were used for aphid performance experiments at 10 days post-inoculation.
 Panels (a), (b), and (c) are the results of three independent experiments.
 Error bars represent standard error around the mean.
 Statistical analysis was performed using one-way ANOVA followed by Dunnett’s post hoc multiple comparisons test (significant differences indicated by: ****, P < 0.0001; ***, P < 0.001; **, P < 0.01, and *, P <0.01) using R (Dalgaard, 2008).